 Otford is on the South Coast line, with trains from Central Station running regularly but infrequently – usually once per hour or even once every two hours on a Sunday afternoon.

-Loftus and Waterfall train stations provide access to walking tracks in the western part of the park.
+Loftus and Waterfall train stations provide access to walking tracks in the western part of the park, like Karloo Pools.
 But you can not – I repeat, can not – get to The Coast Track (or Wedding Cake Rock or Figure 8 Pools) from either of these train stations.

 Royal National Park Maps